What is a TIA Stroke?

 Anticoagulant medications:

-• Warfarin (Coumadin): Warfarin is a traditional anticoagulant medication that may be prescribed for individuals with certain heart conditions, such as atrial fibrillation, which increase the risk of blood clots and stroke.
+• Warfarin (Coumadin): Warfarin is a traditional anticoagulant medication that may be prescribed for individuals with certain heart conditions, such as atrial fibrillation, which increases the risk of blood clots and stroke.

 • Direct oral anticoagulants (DOACs): DOACs such as apixaban (Eliquis), Dabigatran (Pradaxa), Rivaroxaban (Xarelto), and Edoxaban (Savaysa) are newer anticoagulant medications that are increasingly being used as alternatives to warfarin.
 They have a more predictable effect and require less frequent monitoring.